 The Bigger Picture project will see the group bringing great works of art to the streets of Cromer, displaying full- size reproductions of famous paintings in various outdoor locations around the town.

-The first pictures in the series are
+The current pictures in the series are

 - ‘Children’s Games’ by Pieter Bruegel the Elder, which depicts over 200 children playing more than 80 different games, this was displayed in Garden Street, Cromer and is now ‘resting’ before rehanging.